Luxembourg in the Eurovision Song Contest 1968: DiscActualités

-RTL held the song presentation on 29 January 1968 during the Disc-Actualités program, which was hosted by René Guitton, the show's regular presenter.
-The selected song was not revealed until after the show, and was chosen by votes from the RTL jury and public listeners.
-The winner, which was first reported on 9 February, was the song "Nous vivrons d'amour", composed by Carlos Leresche, with lyrics by Jacques Demarny, and performed by Chris Baldo and Sophie Garel.
+RTL held the song presentation on 29 January 1968 at 19:25 CET during the DiscActualités program.
+The show was hosted by René Guitton, the show's regular presenter.

+The selected song was revealed six days after the show and was chosen by votes from the RTL jury and public listeners who voted via postcard.
+The winner, which was first reported on 4 February, was the song "Nous vivrons d'amour", composed by Carlos Leresche, with lyrics by Jacques Demarny, and performed by Chris Baldo and Sophie Garel.